pietrop/pietrop.github.io/_posts/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 categories:
 - blog
 - articles
+- opennews
 tags:
 ---

 This is a modified version of [the second chapter, literature review, of the final project dissertation I did for UCL Msc in CS (2015)](https://dl.dropboxusercontent.com/u/449999/dissertation_report_github_repo_link/pietro_passarelli_2015COMPGC99G_.pdf).

-The project consisted of identifying a problem statement, and developing a software application as part of a placement at The Times & Sunday Times in London.
+The project consisted of identifying a problem statment, and developing a software application as part of a placement at The Times & Sunday Times in London.

 The resulting application was [quickQuote, a tool to easily identify and share video quotes, you can read more about it here](http://pietropassarelli.com/quickQuote.html).

-The purpose of this blog post is to keep an up to date list of projects that are doing interesting things to do with video on the web.
-I am mostly interested in projects were we go beyond "videos as black boxes" on the web, and get programmatic access into the video.
-Often this is done with the use of time-coded transcriptions.
+The porpuse of this blog post is to keep an up to date list of projects that are doing interesting things to do with video on the web.
+I am mostly interested in projects were we go beyond "videos as black boxes" on the web, and get a programmatic access into the video.
+Often times this is done with the use of time-coded transcriptions.

 ----------